appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-dates2.png" />

 :::info
-If your app version has an enterprise-type certificate, the Testing Portal will display a guidance message on how to proceed with the installation on your device.
+If your app version has an enterprise-type certificate, the Tester Portal will display a guidance message on how to proceed with the installation on your device.
 :::

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-enterprise.png" />

 :::tip

-The Testing Portal supports English, German, French, and Turkish.
+The Tester Portal supports English, German, French, and Turkish.

 For desktop usage, it will detect and apply your browser's language if it is supported.